 Congratulations to ESIT students Jorge Simoes and Stefan Schoisswohl, PhD candidates at the University of Regensburg, for the publication of their article Toward Personalized Tinnitus Treatment: An Exploratory Study Based on Internet Crowdsensing in Frontiers in Public Health - Digital Health, June 2019, DOI: 10.3389/fpubh.2019.00157.

-Nuwan Liyanage, ESIT PhD candidate at the University of Zurich, was able to publish on The Influence of Cochlear Implantation on Tinnitus in Patients with Single-Sided Deafness: A Systematic Review in JAMA Otolaryngology - Head and Neck Surgery, May 2019, DOI: 10.1177/0194599819846084.
+Nuwan Liyanage, ESIT PhD candidate at the University of Zurich, was able to publish on The Influence of Cochlear Implantation on Tinnitus in Patients with Single-Sided Deafness: A Systematic Review in Otolaryngology - Head and Neck Surgery, May 2019, DOI: 10.1177/0194599819846084.
 Congratulations!

-ESIT PhD student Natalia Trpchevska, researching at Karolinska Institutet Stockholm, succeeded in publishing a research letter on Sex-Specific Association of Tinnitus with Suicide Attempts as a co-author, available in JAMA Otolaryngology - Head and Neck Surgery, May 2019, DOI: 10.1001/jamaoto.2019.0566.
+ESIT PhD student Natalia Trpchevska, researching at Karolinska Institutet Stockholm, succeeded in publishing a research letter on Sex-Specific Association of Tinnitus with Suicide Attempts as a co-author, available in JAMA Otolaryngology - Head & Neck Surgery, May 2019, DOI: 10.1001/jamaoto.2019.0566.

 Congratulations once again to Muntazir Mehdi, ESIT PhD-student at the University of Ulm, who's abstract "Towards Automated Smart Mobile Crowdsensing for Tinnitus Research" was accepted for CBMS 2019, The 32nd IEEE CBMS International Symposium on Computer-Based Medical Systems.